-ICTn is responsible for the maintenance of hardware and software systems and technology to ensure, so far as is reasonably practical, safe use of the Internet.
+The ICT Manager is responsible for the maintenance of hardware and software systems and technology to ensure, so far as is reasonably practical, safe use of the Internet.

-The ICT Teacher is responsible for overseeing the successful development, both in ICT lessons and the wider curriculum and extra-curricular activities, of pupils' understanding of how to keep safe online and for supporting staff in implementing this objective.
+The Academic ICT co-ordinator is responsible for overseeing the successful development, both in ICT/Computing lessons and the wider curriculum and extra-curricular activities, of pupils' understanding of how to keep safe online and for supporting staff in implementing this objective.